leoisl/pandora_paper_roc/outline_draft.md

    - Non-homologous recombination results in a genome with a large degree of structural and content variability
 2. This underlying biology and the availability of sequenced genomes context ideal for pangenome graphs which explicitly infer new sequences as a mosaic of a panel of reference sequences
 3. What do we want to use genome sequence data for?
-   - AMR prediction - both presence and version of gene important
-   - Outbreak tracking
+   - Understanding genetic evolution of a species
+   - Investigating why different strains of a species may have different phenotypes
+   - In a clinical setting, for outbreak tracking and AMR prediction
 4. What to current methods allow us to infer from sequence data and what do are their limitations?
-   - Gene presence/absence (AMR prediction) e.g.
+   - Gene presence/absence (AMR prediction, investigating recombination) e.g.
-     For Illumina data, downstream analysis can then allow variation detection in specific genes of interest
+     For Illumina data, downstream analysis can then allow variation detection in specific genes of interest (phenotype deconvolution, AMR classification)
    - Variation detection in the core genome from Illumina (outbreak tracking)
+   - Whole genome MSA (doesn't scale, not robust to rearrangements)
+   - wgMLST - does allow classification as a series of barcodes, but doesn't allow relatedness between barcodes to be easily defined
+   - clairvoyant only tool for snv typing from nanopore, but designed for human and requires close reference
    - None provide a framework to combine these and to describe variation in both the core and accessory genome
-   - None allow variation detection from nanopore
+   - None allow variation detection from nanopore in bacteria
 5. What do we do?
    - We introduce a novel graph structure and inference method which allows simul- taneous  identification  of  pangenome  elements  which  are  present  and  genotyping within them
+   - This enables SNP and indel calling in all pangenome genes
    - We handle long read sequence data, and  is  backward  compatible  with  illumina.
-   - We  are  able  to make  accurate  calls  from  nanopore  data  (TB)
+   - We  are  able  to make  accurate  calls  from  nanopore  data  (cardio) and note that this is not species specific (tb)
    - We  add  resolution  in  the  context  of  an  E.  coli  outbreak  by  considering  the  whole pangenome.
+   - We demonstrate usefullness in a clinical setting by allowing comparison of isolates which are environmentally linked but may not be genetically related (nicole illumina prospective).

 Results